 In 2017 we received funds from the United Nations GEF Small Grants Programme / Cook Islands Red Cross Society to be able to document the environmental practices of Pukapuka.
 This included running storytelling workshops for the youth with co-producer Amelia Rachel Hokuleʻa Borofsky and also me training and working with a local production team.
 All the drone and underwater footage comes from Kolee Tinga, a teacher with a passion for filmmaking.
 Amelia Rachel Hokuleʻa Borofsky and Johnny Ngatokorua Frisbie first introduced me to Pukapuka over ten years ago.
-We are working on a feature-length documentary about their lives entitled Homecoming to be released next year.
+We are working on a feature-length documentary about their lives entitled The Island in Me (Aka Homecoming) coming soon.
 While these are two separate films, both films higlight the beauty, knowledge, and uniqueness of these atolls and the people who call it home.